Climate and Average Weather Year Round in Anaheim California, United States

 The muggier period of the year lasts for 3.1 months, from July 1 to October 6, during which time the comfort level is muggy, oppressive, or miserable at least 3% of the time.
-The muggiest day of the year is August 21, with muggy conditions 10% of the time.
+The month with the most muggy days in Anaheim is August, with 3.0 days that are muggy or worse.

 The least muggy day of the year is March 8, when muggy conditions are essentially unheard of.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Anaheim experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 6.0 months, from November 10 to May 9, with average wind speeds of more than 6.4 miles per hour.
 The windiest month of the year in Anaheim is December, with an average hourly wind speed of 7.6 miles per hour.

 The calmer time of year lasts for 6.0 months, from May 9 to November 10.
 The calmest month of the year in Anaheim is August, with an average hourly wind speed of 5.1 miles per hour.

 The predominant average hourly wind direction in Anaheim varies throughout the year.